splinter/caramel-view-engine/README.md

 caramel-view-engine
 ===================

-A generic view based engine for Caramel
+A generic view based engine for Caramel.

+It is heavily inspired by the Caramel Handlebars engine, and burrows many of the concepts introduced by that engine.
+As a result, someon familiar with that engine will feel right at home using this module.

 Contents
 ========